mvousden/me/readme.md

  - Handle files with more lines than fit in the terminal window with some scrolling mechanism.
+ - Open a file to a particular line, using "+N".
  - Handle long lines sensibly, either by wrapping or truncating
  - Whitespace-aware newline by e.g. following the indentation of the previous line.